-SAL is more than just membership.
 SAL members have worked together with The American Legion to promote children and youth programs, including the American Legion Child Welfare Foundation (CWF).
-In 2017, SAL raised over $317,190 for CWF.
-As of the last week in April, 2022, the Sons of The American Legion has raised over $7 million for the CWF.
+In 2019, SAL raised over $317,190 for CWF.
+As of the last week in April, 2022, the Sons of The American Legion has raised over $8 million for the CWF.

 SAL members have donated over 455,000 volunteer hours in veterans hospitals throughout the country and raised over $1.6 million that has gone directly to the VA hospitals and VA homes for a variety of items including tvs, radios, medical equipment and clothes for the patients.

 Sons of The American Legion continues to provide services to those in need in the local communities, through programs that include fundraising events.